oddlama/embedded-devices/embedded-devices/README.md

 Driver implementations are organized based on the manufacturer name and device name.
 Each driver exposes a struct with the name of the device, for example `BME280`.
 There are no restrictions on the struct's generics, since devices may require different interface combinations, or own extra pins.

-The vast majority of devices use a similar "protocol" over I2C or SPI to read and write registers.
-So usually they will have a generic interface and expose a `new_i2c` and/or `new_spi` function to construct the appropriate object from an interface and address.
+Usually they will expose a `new_i2c` and/or `new_spi` function to construct the appropriate object from an interface and address.

+## Codecs

+The vast majority of devices use similar "protocols" on top of I2C or SPI to expose their registers, we call these codecs.
+For both I2C and SPI we provide a simple codec implementation that should already be compatible with most of the device types in existence.
+If a device (or single register) requires a more involved codec - for example to verify CRC checksums - it can implement it's own codec for that purpose.

 ### Register based devices